Come on, grab yourself a tea to settle into the British mood and prepare to enjoy the following…

 55. FREE food tasting

 Borough Market is near to the South Bank area and it is a very trendy local market where locals do actually pick up lunch.

 In Borough Market, you will find amazing food.
 Many stalls do also offer some free tasting.
-The visit turns to be totally worth it just before lunch time.
+The visit turns to be totally worth it just before lunchtime.

 Also, this is a great place to eat relatively cheap in London.
 Give it a go!
 You find anything from fresh vegetables and fruits to fish and meat.
-The range of street food covers anything between India and UK and Chile to Canada.
+The range of street food covers anything between India and the UK and Chile to Canada.